Name: ECONOMIC ANALYSIS OF THE FIRM

 Evaluation of written work, internships, cases, visits and seminars.

-Case sudies, exercises, practical cases, multiple choice questions and other activities are included.
+Case studies, exercises, practical cases, multiple choice questions and other activities are included.

 Assessment criteria will be specified for each activity when they are proposed to the students.
-They can be solved at the classroom or the professor will indicate a delivery date (personal work of the student at home).
+They can be solved at the classroom or the professor will indicate a delivery date (personal work of the student at home) during the teaching period.
+This activity is recoverable through the corresponding activity in ordinary and extraordinary assessment periods with the same weight in the final mark.
+The recovery activity will take place immediately after the official examination on the scheduled assessment date.

 This activity is associated with all learning outcomes.